-- [1] D-44 and D-30 can happen on vaccine days (D-42 and D-28, respectively) if parent site has capacity to do so before transport to the vaccination and challenge site, or in the case where the parent site is also the vaccination and challenge site. - [2] Visit D-2-D0 can be done on D0 if parent site has capacity to do so before transport to the vaccination and challenge site, or in the case where the parent site is also the vaccination and challenge site.
-Alternatively, it can be done on visit D-2 in all other cases. - [3] Medically attended AEs are recorded until day 90 (see section 11.4). - [4] This procedure may be performed at any time in the study at the discretion of the study team e.g. if clinically indicated. - [5] Note that the letter informing close contacts and to offer screening is different for vaccination and for challenge phase (ensure correct version is used). - [6] Stool samples will also be collected 1 week after completion of a full course of antibiotics, until 3 successive stool samples are culture negative for S. Paratyphi A (please see section 9.13 for action if these are positive). - [7] Solicited symptoms after vaccination will be entered in the e-Diary for 7 days post-vaccination and for 21 days post-challenge.
+[1] D-44 and D-30 can happen on vaccine days (D-42 and D-28, respectively) if parent site has capacity to do so before transport to the vaccination and challenge site, or in the case where the parent site is also the vaccination and challenge site.

+- [2] Visit D-2 can be done on challenge day (D0) if parent site has capacity to do so before transport to the vaccination and challenge site and lateral flow test being used for SARS-CoV2 testing (instead of PCR), or in the case where the parent site is also the vaccination and challenge site, where lateral flow test will be used on this date.
+Alternatively, it can be done on visit D-2 in all other cases. - [3] Medically attended AEs are recorded until day 90 (see section 11.4). - [4] This procedure may be performed at any time in the study at the discretion of the study team e.g. if clinically indicated. - [6] It is accepted that participants may not be able to provide a stool sample at each requested visit.
+Stool samples will also be collected 1 week after completion of a full course of antibiotics, until 3 successive stool samples are culture negative for S. Paratyphi A (please see section 9.13 for action if these are positive). - [7] Solicited symptoms after vaccination will be entered in the e-Diary for 7 days post-vaccination and for 21 days post-challenge.
 The e-Diary will remain open for unsolicited entries from Day -42 to Day 28 post-challenge. - [8] UKHSA and participant's GP will also be notified at the time of shedding clearance.